teamsatosys/Mint/README.md

 ---

-🤝 Contributing
+🤝 Contributing:
 We welcome contributions from security researchers, hardware engineers, and bitcoiners in general.

-⚠️ Security Note
+⚠️ Security Note:
 Mint implements rigorous security standards.
 All implementations must follow our comprehensive security guidelines.

-📜 License
+📜 License:
 MIT License - Freedom to innovate, obligation to attribute.